practable/dynamics-lab/fw/dynamics_lab_firmware_V0_1_x/README.md

 ```

 #### 2. Declare a list of all possible key values as ENUM.
-These values will be passed out of the jsonMessenger Object and can be used to control a state machine external to this library (i.e the one defined in stateConfig.h).
+These values will be passed out of the jsonMessenger Object and can be used to control a state machine external to this library (i.e the one defined in stateConfig.h). <br>
-_NOTE this list may not include all possible states, JUST the states that are triggered by receiving a command_
+_NOTE this list may not include all possible states, JUST the states that are triggered by receiving a command_ <br>
 - Include a null value at 0 -> This is because this enum will be initialised at 0 to represent jsonMessenger not receiving data, or being unable to parse a command

 ```